 Employers must ensure:

 - That staff are provided with an adequate induction to the workplace.
-In safer workplaces such as an office, this should include fire safety training and basic manual handling.
+In safer workplaces such as an office, this should include fire safety training and basic manual handling to avoid back injuries, for example.
 In more dangerous workplaces, such as a construction site, factory or engineering plant, training and guidance should be far more in-depth and specific to the risks of that particular workplace.

 - That staff are made aware of any protective personal equipment requirements.